fullstackla/pairing-meetup/hacktober_2016.md

 ## Wait, but what is Hacktober? 🎃
 Consider Hacktober a chance to try something new that scares you, or continue on a legacy side project that also scares you.
 We'll work in pairs:

-1. 🏚 Trick or treating - meet your neighbors: **Stand Up, Halloween style** _What is one spooky, terrifying thing that has scared you recently and how are you or did you get over it?_
+1. :candy: Trick or treating - meet your neighbors: **Stand Up, Halloween style** _What is one spooky, terrifying thing that has scared you recently and how are you or did you get over it?_
 Extra-long pairing time:
 2. :ghost: **Boo!** _try something that utterly scares you,_ - a Haunted Mansion of legacy, untested, out-of-date code? a new spooky framework, a side-project you've been trying to perfect, Vim, anything you want - with a pair, even better.
 It's okay if you get scared - that's the point.
 Bonus points: write a blog post about it or share your
 3. :candy: Give out **treats**: There are lots of ways to give `treats` in the digital world: upping a StackOverflow question / answer that helped you, adding notes of thanks to developers/designers of your favorite open source tools, did someone -- a person at a meetup, a free tutorial, a video blog, an author -- help you in a project?
 Send them a treat by writing them a thank you tweet/note.